-The following is a list of slave letters in the Rubenstein Library at Duke University.
+The following is a list of slave letters in the Rubenstein Library.
 These letters vary in content and most have no supporting information about the author.
 They do provide a glimpse into the lives of people who fought the odds to express themselves.
-Additional collections held in Rubenstein Library which document slave life are listed in Retrieving African-American Women's History.
-The descriptions of the letters are linked to catalog records of the larger collections of which they are a part in order to provide a fuller descriptive context.
+The descriptions of the letters are linked to catalog records of the larger collections of which they are a part in order to provide a fuller descriptive context

 Joseph Allred Papers, 1819-1864.
 Randolph Co., N.C.